High-dynamic-range rendering: History

 The use of high-dynamic-range imaging (HDRI) in computer graphics was introduced by Greg Ward in 1985 with his open-source Radiance rendering and lighting simulation software which created the first file format to retain a high-dynamic-range image.
 HDRI languished for more than a decade, held back by limited computing power, storage, and capture methods.
 Not until recently has the technology to put HDRI into practical use been developed.

 In 1990, Eihachiro Nakame and associates presented a lighting model for driving simulators that highlighted the need for high-dynamic-range processing in realistic simulations.

 In 1995, Greg Spencer presented Physically-based glow visual effects for digital images at SIGGRAPH, providing a quantitative model for flare and blooming in the human eye.

 In 1997, Paul Debevec presented Recovering high dynamic range radiance maps from photographs at SIGGRAPH, and the following year presented Rendering synthetic objects into real scenes.
 These two papers laid the framework for creating HDR light probes of a location, and then using this probe to light a rendered scene.

 HDRI and HDRL (high-dynamic-range image-based lighting) have, ever since, been used in many situations in 3D scenes in which inserting a 3D object into a real environment requires the light probe data to provide realistic lighting solutions.

-In gaming applications, Riven: The Sequel to Myst in 1997 used an HDRI postprocessing shader directly based on Spencer's paper.
+In gaming applications, Riven: The Sequel to Myst in 1997 used an HDRI postprocessing shader, developed by CG technical director Karl Stiefvater and based directly on Spencer's paper.
 After E3 2003, Valve released a demo movie of their Source engine rendering a cityscape in a high dynamic range.
 The term was not commonly used again until E3 2004, where it gained much more attention when Epic Games showcased Unreal Engine 3 and Valve announced Half-Life 2: Lost Coast in 2005, coupled with open-source engines such as OGRE 3D and open-source games like Nexuiz.

 By the 2010s, HDR displays first became available.
 With higher contrast ratios, HDRR can reduce or eliminate tone mapping, resulting in an even more realistic image.